 Therapy Dog Training

-While there are no classes specifically for Therapy dog training, many members of the Club also do therapy work through several local and national organizations and would be glad to assist you in your journey to do pet therapy.
+Many members of the Club also do therapy work through several local and national organizations and would be glad to assist you in your journey to do pet therapy.
 Once deciding to participate in pet therapy, we recommend that you research the national organization’s guidelines, handling and observation requirements to determine if it’s a good fit for you and your dog (links below).
 TMDTC will support that decision by teaching you to develop a strong teamwork and obedience skillset with your dog

-Star Puppy will give a pup the social skills and confidence needed to move forward through the Obedience classes.
+The Therapy dog class offered in the summer is of course an excellent starting point.
+Also Star Puppy will give a pup the social skills and confidence needed to move forward through the Obedience classes.
 Fun-dations, Tricks, and Rally Novice can help keep your dog’s brain engaged and ready to meet young, old, and infirm, and give them a smile.

 If you already have a strong working relationship with your dog, we recommend that you consider taking the Canine Good Citizenship (CGC) test, or if you have already done so look into the CGCA and CGCU.
 These tests are not required by any of the therapy dog organizations, but the better trained your dog, the better prepared for therapy work.
 Once prepared, you must be certified with one of the national therapy pet organizations.
 We provide testing for several of the national therapy organizations.
 Once active in the therapy community, you and your dog can earn AKC Therapy Dog titles for serving others.